msabvid/SigFiltering/README.md

     - Sampling from an unnormalised density (MALA, MCMC, Langevin? --> need the gradient of the sol of the zakai equation, ugh)
 - Solve the forward kolmogorov method

-- Jumps in the diffusion proces --> the generator will need to be changed
+- Jumps in the diffusion proces --> the generator will need to be changed.
+There is always interpolation in the CDE/rough neural differential equation, so eventually everything is always of bounded variation....
+ODE-RNN method for the generator?
+What about the discriminator?
 - Control problems...